anuraghatole/microservices-on-k8s/README.md

 - 🔒 **Istio service mesh** managing traffic routing, load balancing, and advanced failure recovery.
 - 🔐 **Strict mutual TLS (mTLS)** enabled between all services to enforce encrypted, authenticated communication.
 - 📈 **Integrated observability** with Prometheus, Grafana, and Kiali to monitor real-time metrics, traffic flows, and service health.
-- ☁️ **Production-ready deployment** on a private EKS cluster with network isolation and secure traffic flow.
+- ☁️ **Production-ready deployment** on a EKS cluster with network isolation and secure traffic flow.
-- 🛡️ **Health checks, circuit breaking, and retry logic** implemented for resilient service behavior.
+- 🛡️ **Health checks, and retry logic** implemented for resilient service behavior.
 - 🌐 **Exposed frontend via Istio Ingress Gateway** mapped to a custom domain with load balancing.
 - 🧱 **Infrastructure provisioned with Terraform** — from VPC to EKS, subnets, security groups, and routing.